Finding Balance Through Grief: The Healing Power of Massage

 When to Seek Professional Support

+While massage can provide comfort and relief, grief is a deeply personal experience that sometimes requires additional support.
 If feelings of sadness or anxiety become too intense or persistent, consider reaching out to a counsellor or support group.
 Massage can complement these resources by helping the body stay balanced and relaxed.

 Comments